-- Flyable storage is defined as a maximum of 30 days non-operational storage. - Ensure that the engine has been stopped by turning off the fuel valve, thereby not leaving any fuel in the carburettor bowl. - Every 7th day the propeller should be rotated through 5 revolutions, without running the engine.
-Leave the propeller in the horizontal position to ensure even distribution of liquids in the wood.
+- Flyable storage is defined as a maximum of 30 days non-operational storage. - Ensure that the engine has been stopped by turning off the fuel valve, thereby not leaving any fuel in the carburettor bowl. - Leave the propeller in the horizontal position to ensure even distribution of liquids in the wood.
 If left in the vertical position, liquids will drain to the lower tip resulting in an unbalanced propeller.